BDC Hamburger Icon

 Open row

-There are many excellent reasons to start a business, including working for yourself, earning more money, having a flexible work schedule and expanding your skill set.
-However, like all worthwhile endeavors, starting and building a new business is challenging.
+There are many excellent reasons to start a business — be your own boss, earn more money, enjoy a flexible work schedule, expand your skill set, etc. However, like all worthwhile endeavors, starting and building a new business is challenging.

-If you’re passionate about your business idea, don’t let inevitable entrepreneurial pain points keep you from following through and making your business ownership dream a reality.
+You’re passionate about your business idea?
+Then don’t let the inevitable entrepreneurial pain points keep you from following through — make your business ownership dream a reality.
 As most small business owners will tell you, the risks and challenges are usually worth the rewards.

 Did You Know?Did you know

-About half of all entrepreneurs start a business from home, which requires organization, the right mindset and careful marketing.
+About half of all entrepreneurs start a business from home.
+Such a task requires organization, the right mindset and careful marketing.

 The biggest challenges of starting a business

-Consider the following four challenges most entrepreneurs face when starting a business and start thinking about how you’ll overcome them.
+Consider the following seven challenges most entrepreneurs face when starting a business and take steps to overcome them.

 1. Running the show alone is a business ownership challenge.

-New business owners wear many hats as they get their operations up and running, often handling sales, marketing, accounting, information technology (IT) and more.
+New business owners wear many hats as they get their operations up and running; they often handle sales, marketing, accounting, information technology (IT) and more.
 However, they likely don’t excel in all areas and may end up feeling overwhelmed.
+Chris Rivera, founder of The Ecommerce Accountants, initially thought being a good accountant was all that was necessary to become a successful accounting firm owner.
+“I quickly realized that technical expertise alone wasn’t enough; I needed to master skills outside of accounting, particularly sales and marketing,” Rivera shared.

 How to overcome the challenges of running the operation alone

-Be honest about your strengths and weaknesses and understand that your time is precious when running a business.
-While you can certainly embrace professional growth and learn more, sharing the load is key.
+When running a business, be honest about your strengths and weaknesses and understand that your time is precious.
+While you can — and should — embrace professional growth and learn more, as Rivera did, sharing the load is key.

 Here are some tips for handling the myriad tasks required when running a business:

-• Utilize Small Business Association (SBA) resources: Explore the SBA’s Office of Small Business Development Centers.
-This SBA program provides one-stop assistance to current and prospective small business owners, with experts in local offices throughout the United States. sharing information on handling many aspects of running a business.
+• Utilize Small Business Association resources: Explore the Small Business Association’s (SBA) Office of Small Business Development Centers.
+This SBA program provides one-stop assistance to current and prospective small business owners — with experts in local offices throughout the United States.
+You’ll learn about numerous aspects of running a business.

 TipBottom line